 EDIT: Since posting this article, healthgrades.com has completely removed the listing for Dr. Norman.

 #3 – The State Medical Board

-A check of the Arizona Medical Board website reveals: one listing for Normann, Peter J. with a listed specialty of Emergency Medicine.
+A check of the Arizona Medical Board website revealed (The link has since been removed): one listing for Normann, Peter J. with a listed specialty of Emergency Medicine.

 His detailed profile reveals that Peter J. Normann graduated Medical School on June 27, 1994, from St George’s University in St. Georges.
 The Caribbean Campus located in St. Georges, Grenada, West Indies, is perhaps best know from the October, 1983, invasion of Grenada.
 Part of President Reagan’s justification for the invasion was to rescue American medical students at St. George’s University endangered by the violent coup that had overthrown Grenada’s Prime Minister, Maurice Bishop.

 The profile also states that Normann completed a three-year residency (06/24/1994 – 06/30/1997) in Internal Medicine at Roger Williams Medical Center in Providence, RI.
 At this time, it cannot be confirmed on the American Board of Medical Specialties (ABMS) website, and the ABMS website is the best way for you to determine what board has certified your doctor.